-- (1) The master's degree examination has definitely been failed, in addition to the cases specified under APO if - in the master's degree programmes in applied statistics; finance, accounting, and taxes; global business; history of global markets; marketing and distribution management; taxation; management; business information systems and development economics, not all 90 credits were earned at the beginning of the period of lectures for the 6th semester, which are necessary for passing the master's course of studies besides the master's thesis, - in the master's degree programme in international economics, at the beginning of the period of lectures of the 7th semester if all 96 credits were not earned, which are necessary for passing the master's course of studies besides the master's thesis,
+- in the Master's degree programmes "International Economics" and "Business and Human Resource Education and Development" at the beginning of the period of lectures of the 7th Semester if all 96 C were not earned, which are necessary for passing the master course of studies besides the master's thesis, - in the Master's degree programme "Business and Human Resource Education" at the beginning of the period of lectures of the 7th Semester if all 97 C were not earned, which are necessary for passing the master course of studies besides the master's thesis.

-- in the master's degree programme in business and human resource education at the beginning of the period of lectures of the 7th semester if all 97 credits were not earned, which are necessary for passing the master's course of studies besides the master's thesis. - (2) 1Exceeding the deadlines mentioned in section 1 is allowed if the student is not responsible for missing the deadline and an important reason is present.
+(2) 1Exceeding the deadlines mentioned in section 1 is allowed if the student is not responsible for missing the deadline and an important reason is present.
 2The examination board decides on this upon application of the student.
 3The examination office will announce fundamental decisions in this respect.

-§ 10 Restriction of entry to the courses or courses
+§ 10 Restriction of entry to the courses or modules

-- (1) Enrolment in certain courses or courses (in the following: seminars) with restricted number of places can be limited by the resolution of the faculty council. - (2) 1For entry to seminars with restricted number of places, registrations will be considered according to ranking groups in the following sequence when the registrations exceed the number of places and no parallel seminars can be offered: - a) registration of students of degree programmes within the faculty or such degree programmes, for which the Faculty of Economic Sciences incorporate external study content in the seminars that relate to compulsory or optional required courses of this degree programme, - b) registration of students under point a), who are about to complete the studies or are in the respective subject semester, for which the seminar is offered as a compulsory course according to the Study or Examination Regulations, and those who have not attended this seminar and successfully completed it, - c) registration of students under point a), who could not regularly attend or successfully complete the seminar in the previous semester due to illness; the presence of illness should be proven through a medical certificate. - d) registration of students of other degree programmes, who are about to complete the studies or are in the respective subject semester or academic phase, for which the seminar is offered as an optional course according to the Study or Examination Regulations. - e) Other registration of students.
+(1) The entry to certain courses or modules (in the following: seminars) with restricted number of places can be limited by the resolution of the Faculty Council.

+(2) 1For entry to seminars with restricted number of places, registrations will be considered according to ranking groups in the following sequence when the registrations exceed the number of places and no parallel seminars can be offered:

+- a) registrations of students of degree programmes within the faculty or such degree programmes, for which the Faculty of Economic Sciences incorporate external study content in the seminars that relate to compulsory or elective compulsory modules of this degree programme, - b) registrations of students under point a), who are about to complete the studies or are in the respective subject semester, for which the seminar is offered as a compulsory course according to the Study or Examination Regulations, and those who have not attended this seminar and successfully completed it, - c) registrations of students under point a), who could not regularly attend or successfully complete the seminar in the previous semester due to illness; the presence of illness should be proven through a medical certificate. - d) registrations of students of other degree programmes, who are about to complete the studies or are in the respective subject semester or academic phase, for which the seminar is offered as an optional course according to the Study or Examination Regulations. - e) Other registrations of students.

 2If all registrations of a ranking group cannot be considered, the subject semester is decisive.
 3In the process, students in higher subject semesters should be given priority over those in lower subject semesters.
 4The draw is decisive when identical ranking between applicants exists even in this case.
 5The procedure shall be announced with sufficient notice in advance.
 6Entitlement to participation in a compulsory seminar should be claimed at the time of application.